kalabox/kalabox/README.md

 ## Installing

-**IMPORTANT NOTE:** If you have uninstalled a pre-0.12.x version of Kalabox you will want to uninstall using the platform appropriate legacy uninstall script.
+**IMPORTANT NOTE:** Kalabox versions pre-0.12.x may be impacted by breaking changes introduced in 0.12.
+If you have uninstalled a pre-0.12.x version of Kalabox you will want to uninstall using the platform appropriate legacy uninstall script.
 These are available [here](https://github.com/kalabox/kalabox-cli/tree/447fa1ebc88960f1134322fdef25e6995954f518/scripts).

 #### 1. Get a Keycode (During Alpha)